memgraph/docs/mage/applications/process-engineering-application.md

 ### Factory modelling

 Every factory strives to **optimize** its plant.
-Thus, through graphs, it is possible to create a **state network** that simulates a particular plant.
+Through graphs, it is possible to create a **state network** that simulates a particular plant.
 By analyzing such plants and eliminating potential risks before construction itself, it is possible to save millions of dollars.